CrosserK/HPV_subtyping/README.md

 15. Find amino acid changes by variants in the subtypes in R
     - Prepare gff3 file with GenomicFeatures library -> makeTxDbFromGFF
     - VariantAnnotation library -> predictCoding
+16. Format output to e.g. p.V600E, with codon number and c.1983A>T with nucleotide number
-16. (In progress...)
-Create html report of sequenced subtype'
+17. (In progress...)
+Create html report of sequenced subtype